Keyboard Navigation in VEXcode 123 on Mac (Experimental)

 Edit Text Inside a Comment Block

-A comment block is highlighted with a selection box.
-The selection box then disappears and the top half of the comment block has a yellow pulsing outline.
+A Comment block is highlighted with a selection box.
+The selection box then disappears and the comment block is selected with the yellow cursor bar.

 1. Once the stack that the Comment Block is inside is selected, press D to select the Comment Block.